UhhhAaron/SaladBind/README.md

 #### macOS and Linux

-If you are on macOS or Linux, please note that these platforms are untested and you may encounter bugs.
+If you are on macOS or Linux, please note that these platforms are untested, and you may encounter bugs.

 For these platforms, you'll need to run SaladBind from the terminal, due to how SaladBind works.
 If you need help with using the terminal, don't be afraid to Google a bit - you'll have to use `cd` to be in the same folder that SaladBind is in.